 VII.
 Recruitment Qualifications Education: An advanced university degree in one of the following fields is required: international development, human rights, psychology, sociology, international law, or another relevant social science field.
 Experience: A minimum of eight years of professional experience in social development planning and management in child protection related areas, at the international level, is required.
-Experience working in a developing country is considered as an asset.
 Relevant experience in programme development in child protection related areas in a UN system agency or organization is considered as an asset.
 Experience in both development and humanitarian contexts is an added advantage.
-Language Requirements: Fluency in English is required.
-Knowledge of another official UN language (Arabic, Chinese, French, Russian or Spanish) or a local language is an asset.